 SECTION 6 LANDSCAPING

 Landscape Plan submission requirements shall be listed in the Sketch/Final Plan Checklist provided at the Planning Meeting.
+All owners shall sign-up and utilize the HOC Water Consumer Portal to monitor irrigation consumption during summer months.
+See Appendix C for details relating to landscape irrigation and water budget standards.

 6.1 Landscape Planning.

 All planting shall be predominantly native and/or climatically appropriate.
-Landscaping materials shall be designed make efficient use of water.
+Landscaping materials shall be designed to make efficient use of water.
 The Landscape Plan shall strive to enhance privacy, maintain optimal view corridors, and blend/compliment the natural landscape.
 Re-vegetation is difficult in this high-altitude environment thus there is an advantage in preserving native plant cover.

-Using native trees, shrubs and wildflowers is encouraged.
+Using drought-tolerant native trees, shrubs, and perennials is encouraged.

-Plant materials that are drought-tolerant are preferred.

-Using large areas of sod is discouraged.

-Using perennials is encouraged.
+Utilize berming to enhance privacy.

-Extensive areas of exotic plantings are discouraged.
+Extensive areas of non-native plantings are not allowed.

 Invasive species shall not be permitted.

+6.1.1 - SOD

+Sod is limited to a maximum area of 500 sq. ft. .

-6.2 Minimum Tree Planting Requirements.
+6.2 Planting Requirements.

 Deciduous trees shall be a minimum 2” caliper; evergreen trees 6’ in height, and shrubs five (5) gallon.

-6.3 Topsoil.
+6.3 Topsoil, Soil Protection & Improvements.

 Prior to excavation, topsoil shall be stripped and stored on the site.
 Topsoil shall be replaced in all areas requiring landscaping or revegetation.
+Good quality topsoil shall be replaced in areas requiring landscaping or revegetation.
 Topsoil shall be spread to a minimum depth of 4”.

+6.3.1 A soil amendment, such as fully composted manure, will be rototilled into all areas that will be re-seeded, on slopes 3:1 or steeper.
+The rate of application of soil amendment shall be three (3) cubic yards per 1,000 square feet.

 6.4 Irrigation.

+Any developer or homeowner installing landscaping should be aware that the HOC is located in a high alpine and arid environment with limited availability of water and precipitation which may require the HOC to impose conservation measures related to exterior watering due to drought conditions or other constraints on the HOC’s water system.

 6.4.1 The outdoor water use allotment is 4,000 gallons per month.